AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 ## Next steps {#next-steps}

-By reading this document, you have a better understanding of how to generate column level statistics from both a data warehouse and an ADLS dataset using an SQL query.
-You are recommended to read the [SQl syntax guide](../sql/syntax.md) to discover more features of Adobe Experience Platform Query Service.
+By reading this document, you now have a better understanding of how to generate column level statistics from both a data warehouse and an ADLS dataset using an SQL query.
+You are recommended to read the [SQl syntax guide](../sql/syntax.md) to discover more features of the Adobe Experience Platform Query Service.